aws-samples/query-aws-network-firewall-logs/README.md

 # Query AWS Network Firewall Logs in a few clicks

 Observability is an important aspect of security.
 Security services and solutions generate logs and it is imperative to have a mechanism to query the logs.
 This simple Cloudformation template deploys a mechanism to query AWS Network Firewall logs in a few clicks.
-This can have a big impact in the mean-time-to-respond to a security event.
+This can improve the MTTR (mean time to respond) to a security event.

 ## Pre-requisite

-* Pre-existing AWS Network Firewall configured to send logs to an S3 Bucket destination
+* Preconfigured AWS Network Firewall with S3 Bucket log destination.
 * IAM Permissions to deploy Cloudformation resources

 ## Tech Stack